onlyhavecans/squirrels.wtf/content/posts/2025-03-13-the-day-i-lost-steph.md

 ---
 date: 2025-03-13T13:35:12-07:00
 title: The Day I Lost One of the Most Important People in my Life
-draft: true
 tags:
   - news
 ---
 This post is written in mourning.
 Today I lost one of the most colorful humans in my life.
 Steph was absolutely the most amazing, delightful, and powerful women I have had the opportunity to love.

-Since the early 2000's with all those nights at nightclubs, to the nearly decade as partners, to her help with my transition she has changed my life for the better over and over.
+Since the early 2000's with all those nights at nightclubs, to the nearly decade as partners, to her help with my transition, she has changed my life for the better over and over and over.

 Part of me wants to go on about all her amazing charity with with the group she created Very Awesome Girls Into Nerdy Activities (yes, V.A.G.I.N.A lol), her time with activism, or all the things she taught me, all the troubles we overcame together, and all the smiles we shared.